© 2025 KLCC

 She faced former Springfield city councilmember Bob Brew and coffee and tea company manager Robert Morgan.

-Heather Quaas-Annsa, who was appointed last year, took more than 64 percent of votes against her opponent, Sarah Bosch.
+Heather Quaas-Annsa, who was appointed last year, took more than 66 percent of votes against her opponent, Sarah Bosch, as of the Wednesday afternoon update.

 Quaas-Annsa told KLCC she hoped to focus on providing resources for students facing mental health challenges.